realitytracing/Reality-Tracing-WIP/human-foundations/interactional-epistemics.md

 ---

-##9.
-Recursive Application: The Epistemic Status of This Framework
+## 9. Recursive Application: The Epistemic Status of This Framework
-A final test of the Interactional Permeability Principle is its application to itself.
-If this framework claims to describe the nature of modeling, it must itself be subject to the constraints of modeling.

-###9.1 Interactional Epistemics is a Model
+### 9.1 Interactional Epistemics Is Itself a Model

 This paper does not present a final, immutable law of epistemology.
-It is, by its own definition, a combinatorial compression of the philosophy of science.
+It is a combinatorial compression of modeling practice.

 It partitions the complex history of scientific discovery into specific objects ("constraints," "boundaries," "permeability") to render them tractable.

-As such, it is an operationally closed system of logic that must remain ontologically open.
+As such, it is operationally closed but must remain ontologically open.

 ---

-###9.2 The Prediction of Obsolescence
+### 9.2 The Prediction of Revision

-By applying the Constraint Principle (Section 4.4) recursively, this framework predicts that it will eventually encounter unscoped interactions—philosophical problems, scientific anomalies, or cognitive discoveries—that it cannot currently account for.
+By its own principle, this framework predicts that it will eventually encounter unscoped interactions—philosophical, scientific, or cognitive—that it cannot currently account for.

+Dogmatic Outcome:
-Dogmatic Outcome: If this framework were to claim it is the "Final Truth" of epistemology, it would become brittle and fail upon meeting these anomalies.
+If this framework claimed final authority, it would become brittle.

+Permeable Outcome:
-Permeable Outcome: By practicing Strategic Closure, this framework admits in advance that it is an approximation.
-It anticipates its own future modification or absorption into a more robust theory.
+By admitting approximation, it anticipates refinement, revision, or absorption into more robust theory.

 ---

-###9.3 Conclusion on Recursion
+### 9.3 Recursive Legitimacy

+Interactional Epistemics derives legitimacy not from finality but from:

+- Admitted scope
+- Constraint responsiveness
+- Openness to revision

-Interactional Epistemics is not exempt from its own rules.
-It is a local, strategically bounded map of how we map the world.
-Its legitimacy is derived not from a claim of absolute authority, but from its admitted capacity to be constrained, refined, and eventually surpassed by the reality it attempts to describe.
+It is a local map of how we map the world.

 ---